April 15, 2026

 How Much Time You Have to File a Claim in California

 For discrimination and retaliation claims, you have three years from the date of the act to file with the California Civil Rights Department.
-After the CRD sends a right-to-sue notice, you then have one year to file in civil court.
+After the CRD issues a right-to-sue notice, you then have one year to file in civil court.
 However, other claims, like whistleblower retaliation under Labor Code Section 1102.5 and workers' compensation retaliation, may have shorter windows.

 So do not wait.
 Our full breakdown of the wrongful termination statute of limitations in California covers every claim type and its specific deadline.